The second trimester is from 13 to 28 weeks. Often the second trimester brings renewed energy levels. Your nausea and fatigue may be easing.

 Urgent advice: Get medical help if:

-This could be a sign of pre-eclampsia or deep vein thrombosis (DVT) and will need immediate attention
+These could be signs of pre-eclampsia or deep vein thrombosis (DVT).
+You will need immediate attention.

 Bleeding gums